menashabs/StudentMarkAnalyser_App/README.md

 ## StudentMarkAnalyser: Students' Exam Mark Analysing App: [Link](https://menashasenanayaka.shinyapps.io/studentmarkanalyser_app/)

 The app is designed to conduct the analysis in a user-friendly manner.
-The uploaded datasets will not be saved or shared with any third-party.
+The uploaded datasets or outputs will not be saved or shared with any third-party.
 The app is safe to use.

 Note: